lsst-sqre/gafaelfawr/docs/glossary.rst

 Gafaelfawr avoids the following terms.

 attribute
-    Except when referring to LDAP, an attribute doesn't clearly map to a component of a JWT-based authentication system.
+    Except when referring to LDAP or GitHub API results, an attribute doesn't clearly map to a component of a JWT-based authentication system.
     The intended term is probably "claim."

 capability